IntelRealSense/realsense-ros/README.md

   - For example: `initial_reset:=true`
 - ***<stream_name>*_frame_id**, ***<stream_name>*_optical_frame_id**, **aligned_depth_to_*<stream_name>*_frame_id**: Specify the different frame_id for the different frames.
 Especially important when using multiple cameras.
 - **base_frame_id**: defines the frame_id all static transformations refers to.
-- **odom_frame_id**: defines the origin coordinate system in ROS convention (X-Forward, Y-Left, Z-Up). pose topic defines the pose relative to that system.

 - **unite_imu_method**:
   - D400 cameras have built in IMU components which produce 2 unrelated streams, each with it's own frequency: